vindennt/comic-reader/posts/testing.md

 **We should observe the man and imitate his words.**

 ## Why Nathan Lu, why?
+Whys is markdown not being rendered?

-A question for the ages, We will get an interview with his best friend Raymond Tang to find out.
+A question for the ages, We *will* get an interview with his best friend Raymond Tang to find out.

-### Q1: Why?
+### Q1: Why did markdown not render properly?

-Raymond: Yes
+### A:

+When the global.css file was mistyped as globals.css, even though the import was properly done, it could not be parsed properly.